Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 By making a few simple changes during the weeks leading up to the big day, you can avoid the huge financial hangover in the New Year.

-Looking for a good place to start?
-I've found plenty of ways you can sprinkle your Christmas fund with some seasonal cheer, from bagging local bargains to making alternative decorations, you can have the best (and cheapest) Christmas yet!
+We've found plenty of ways to sprinkle your Christmas fund with some seasonal cheer, from bagging local bargains to making alternative decorations, you can have your best (and cheapest) Christmas yet!

 Want to skip ahead?
 Find out how to: